WUFA's Equity Statement

 The University of Windsor sits on the traditional territory of the Three Fires Confederacy of First Nations, comprised of the Ojibway, the Odawa, and the Potawatomie.

-The Windsor University Faculty Association (WUFA) is committed to fostering equity for members of marginalized groups, including but not limited to: women; racialized persons; First Nations, Inuit, and Métis peoples; differently-abled persons; persons who identify as lesbian, gay , bisexual, trans, queer, or 2-spirited; francophones and all persons whose first language is not English; and immigrants and persons of all legal and immigration status.
-This commitment extends to our members, the University community more broadly, and to the extent that we are able, to the society in which the Univesity and Association exist.
+The Windsor University Faculty Association (WUFA) is committed to fostering equity for members of marginalized groups, including but not limited to: women; racialized persons; Black persons, First Nations, Inuit, and Metis peoples; differently-abled persons; persons who identify as lesbian, gay, bisexual, trans, queer, or 2-spirited; francophones and all persons whose first language is not English; and immigrants and persons seeking immigration status.
+This commitment extends to our members, the University community more broadly, and to the extent that we are able, to the society in which the University and Association exist.

 WUFA is committed to these principles and to cultivating relationships based on mutual respect, cooperation, understanding, representation, accountability, responsibility, and the development of balanced, healthy, and harmonious workplaces and communities.
 The commitment to equity begins with the acknowledgement of inequity and demands proactive redress for the effects of systemic discrimination.